routerjoe/LanaNolan.com/RENDER-ADMIN-DEPLOYMENT.md

 1. Go to [render.com](https://render.com) and sign in
 2. Click "New +" → "Web Service"
 3. Connect your GitHub repository
-4. Choose your `lananolan-website` folder
+4. Choose your `playerprofile-website` folder

 ### 2. Configure Build Settings
 ```